luau-lang/site/_pages/library.md

 function string.find(s: string, p: string, init: number?, plain: boolean?): (number?, number?, ...string)
 ```

 Tries to find an instance of pattern `p` in the string `s`, starting from position `init` (defaults to 1).
-When `plain` is true, the search is using raw case-insensitive string equality, otherwise `p` should be a [string pattern](https://www.lua.org/manual/5.3/manual.html#6.4.1).
+When `plain` is true, the search is using raw (case-sensitive) string equality, otherwise `p` should be a [string pattern](https://www.lua.org/manual/5.3/manual.html#6.4.1).
 If a match is found, returns the position of the match and the length of the match, followed by the pattern captures; otherwise returns `nil`.

 ```
 function string.format(s: string, args: ...any): string